-We find that 6 of the 72 combinations are found to be metallic in the lowest-energy structural variant: the computed structural parameters and $\Delta E$ , the energy relative to the relaxed high-symmetry $P6_3/mmc$ phase, for these are given in Table II.
-For the remaining 66 of the 72 combinations, the predicted lowest-energy variant is insulating, with computed band gap ranging from 0.04 eV to 1.81 eV; since DFT tends to underestimate band gaps, we expect that the actual fraction of insulating compounds will be slightly higher than our calculations would indicate.
-Of these 66 compounds, 49 have relaxed to the higher non-polar $P6_3/mmc$ symmetry; results for these compounds are given in the supplementary material.
+We find that 6 of the 72 combinations are found to be metallic in the lowest-energy structural variant: the computed structural parameters and ΔE , the energy relative to the relaxed high-symmetry $P6_3/mmc$ phase, for these are given in Table II.
+For the remaining 66 of the 72 combinations, the predicted lowest-energy variant is insulating, with computed band gap ranging from 0.04 to 1.81 eV; since density functional theory tends to underestimate band gaps, we expect that the actual fraction of insulating compounds will be slightly higher than our calculations would indicate.
+Of these 66 compounds, 49 have relaxed to the higher nonpolar $P6_3/mmc$ symmetry; results for these compounds are given in the Supplemental Material [32].
 For the 17 polar insulating compounds, we also compute the spontaneous polarization; results for these compounds are given in Table III.

-Thus, we have narrowed the search for new LiGaGetype ferroelectrics to seventeen polar insulating combinations.
-For this set, we see in Figure 2 that $\Delta E$ has a positive correlation with polarization, as would be expected in a simple double-well model.
-The eight compounds LiBeP, LiCaBi, NaMgP, NaMgAs, NaZnSb, NaMgBi, KMgSb, and KMgBi have polarizations comparable to that of BaTiO3 and $\Delta E < 0.25$ eV, in the range favorable for ferroelectric switching, and therefore are promising candidates for ferroelectricity.
+Thus, we have narrowed the search for new LiGaGetype ferroelectrics to 17 polar insulating combinations.
+For this set, we see in Fig. 2 that ΔE has a positive correlation with polarization, as would be expected in a simple doublewell model.
+The eight compounds LiBeP, LiCaBi, NaMgP, NaMgAs, NaZnSb, NaMgBi, KMgSb, and KMgBi have polarizations comparable to that of BaTiO3 and $\Delta E <$ 0.25 eV, in the range favorable for ferroelectric switching, and therefore are promising candidates for ferroelectricity.

-The ferroelectric double well for NaMgP, shown in the inset of Figure 2, is representative of this group.
-The key to the switchability of the polarization is that the wurtzite substructure is not characterized by ideal $sp^3$ bonding like in ZnO, which would require breaking and reforming of rigid bonds to switch.
-Rather, the structure should be understood as the buckling of the flat planes of the $P6_3/mmc$ structure, with $sp^2$ bonding.
-We define a buckling parameter, d, as the distance along the c-axis between the inequivalent atoms in the buckled plane.
-We find that d decreases as the size of the stuffing ion increases from Li to Na to K, weakening the interplanar bond so that the barrier to switching is reduced most for compounds containing K. This structural trend directly affects the polarization, which arises from a combination of the buckling and the displacement of the planes relative to the stuffing cation.
-Since changing the sense of the buckling does not involve breaking and reforming of bonds, the barrier to switching can be low enough for ferroelectricity.
+The ferroelectric double well for NaMgP, shown in the inset of Fig. 2, is representative of this group.
+The key to the switchability of the polarization is that the wurtzite substructure is not characterized by ideal sp^3 bonding like in ZnO, which would require breaking and reforming of rigid bonds to switch.
+Rather, the structure should be understood as the buckling of the flat planes of the $P6_3/mmc$ structure, with sp^2 bonding.
+We define a buckling parameter, d, as the distance along the c axis between the inequivalent atoms in the buckled plane.
+We find that ddecreases as the size of the stuffing ion increases from Li to Na to K, weakening the interplanar bond so that the barrier to switching is reduced most for compounds containing K. This structural trend directly affects the polarization, which arises from a combination of the buckling and the displacement of the planes relative to the stuffing cation.
+Since changing the sense of the buckling does not involve